Safe payments

 Runner’s knee

-Indications of runner’s knee are pain and/or popping sounds on the outside of the knee.
-The pain often comes on gradually and it progresses from being manageable to becoming more obvious.
+Indications of runner’s knee are pain and popping sounds on the outside of the knee.
+The pain often occurs gradually, progressing from manageable to more pronounced.

-Treatment: A foam roller is recommended and stretching the IT band, i.e. the tendon that extends along the thighbone and causes pain when rubbed and/or irritated (read: runner’s knee).
+Treatment: A foam roller is recommended, stretching the IT band, i.e., the tendon that extends along the thighbone and causes pain when rubbed and irritated (read: runner’s knee).

 How do I avoid these problems?